Fallen Idol (M*A*S*H): Plot

-Heading back to the Swamp, Hawkeye tells B.J. what happened and that he could not believe what he was doing, saying that he was not being himself and that his overflowing frustration caused him to be "an angry man screaming at Radar".
-Shortly thereafter Father Mulcahy enters The Swamp, having just heard the news; the uncharacteristically infuriated Father yells at Hawkeye for his actions, not believing that he was ever capable of making Radar cry.
-Mulcahy is in fact so angry at Hawkeye that he takes his frustration out by kicking the stove in The Swamp, which only makes him feel worse as he walks away with a broken toe.
+Heading back to the Swamp, Hawkeye tells B.J. what happened and that he could not believe what he did, saying that he was not being himself and that his overflowing frustration caused him to be "an angry man screaming at Radar".
+Shortly thereafter Father Mulcahy, Margaret Houlihan, and Colonel Potter come to the Swamp to berate Hawkeye about his behavior.